Memory improvement: Psychopharmacology

 Psychopharmacology is the scientific study of the actions of drugs and their effects on mood, sensation, thought, and behavior.

-Evidence that aspects of memory can be improved by action on selective neurotransmitter systems, such as the cholinergic system which releases acetylcholine, has possible therapeutic benefits for patients with cognitive disorders.
+There is evidence that aspects of memory can be improved by action on selective neurotransmitter systems, such as the cholinergic system, which releases acetylcholine, which may have therapeutic benefits for patients with cognitive disorders.

-Findings from studies have indicated that acute administration of nicotine can improve cognitive performance (particularly tasks that require attention), short-term episodic memory and prospective memory task performance.
+Findings from studies have indicated that acute administration of nicotine can improve cognitive performance (particularly for tasks that require attention), short-term episodic memory and prospective memory task performance.
 Chronic usage of low-dose nicotine in animals has been found to increase the number of neuronal nicotinic acetylcholine receptors (nAChRs) and improve performance on learning and memory tasks.

-Short-term nicotine treatment, utilising nicotine skin patches, have shown that it may be possible to improve cognitive performance in a variety of groups such as normal non-smoking adults, Alzheimer's disease patients, schizophrenics, and adults with attention-deficit hyperactivity disorder.
-Similarly, evidence suggests that smoking improves visuospatial working memory impairments in schizophrenic patients, possibly explaining the high rate of tobacco smoking found in people with schizophrenia.
+Short-term nicotine treatment, utilizing nicotine skin patches, have shown that it may be possible to improve cognitive performance in a variety of groups such as normal non-smoking adults, Alzheimer's disease patients, schizophrenics, and adults with attention-deficit hyperactivity disorder.
+Similarly, evidence suggests that smoking improves visuospatial working memory impairments in schizophrenic patients, which may explain the high rate of tobacco smoking found in people with schizophrenia.

-Diet

-Food and memory may be connected.
-While no link has been isolated to prove a direct connection between diet and memory, there are several correlational studies to support the theory that food may affect memory.

-Some foods may be tied to improving cognitive function.
-Foods rich in Omega-3 fatty acids have shown a correlation with improvements in memory and brain maintenance because they increase the brain’s cell membranes.
-Foods high in Omega-3s include some fish and seafood, plant oils, seeds, and nuts.
-Some of the B vitamins may also be associated with the brain and the decrease in the likelihood of the development of Alzheimer’s disease.
-Vitamin B6 can be found in high quantities in fish, organ meats like liver, starches, and fruits.
-It is the combination of these foods and their nutrients that seems to have the greatest impact on the brain.
-Some diets incorporate many of these foods and are therefore may be considered as a potential diet for helping brain functions like memory.
-The Mediterranean diet is the strongest contender for one of these diets that may be beneficial to the brain, but the data on the connection between memory and diet is not as certain as data on a diet that is known to be good for the heart.
-Some of the foods that are recommended in the Mediterranean diet are the same as ones already mentioned here such as fish, nuts, oil, fruits, and vegetables.
-This diet also recommends whole grains (a good source of vitamin E) and limiting the amount of red meat consumed.